TheRealToxicDev/Automod-discord/README.md

 ## Performance

 Average processing time of a message.
+Calculated from 10 samples.

 |    Performance    |  Ryzen 5 2600  | Raspberry Pi 3b+ |
 | :---------------: | :------------: | :--------------: |